-An "always-on" LDO provides a regulated 3.3V from available power at V{OUT} .
+An always-on LDO provides a regulated 3.3V from available power at V{OUT} .
 Drawing very little quiescent current, this LDO will be on at all times and can be used to supply up to 25mA.

-The LTC3567 also has a general purpose buck-boost switching regulator, which can be independently enabled via direct digital control or the I2C serial port.
-Along with constant frequency PWM mode, the buck-boost regulator has a low power burst-only mode setting for significantly reduced guiescent current under light load conditions.
+The LTC3566 family also has a general purpose buck-boost switching regulator, which can be independently enabled via direct digital control.
+Along with constant frequency PWM mode, the buck-boost regulator has a low power burst-only mode setting for significantly reduced quiescent current under light load conditions.